 How are these circuits made?
 They are manufactured in semiconductor fabrication facilities.
 Because the components are so small, all precautions must be taken to ensure a sterile, particle-free environment, so manufacturing is done in a "clean room."
 There can be no dust, no skin cells, no smoke-not even bacteria.
-Workers must wear clean room suits, often called "bunny suits," to ensure that even the tiniest particle does not escape into the air.
+Workers must wear clean room suits, often called bunny suits, to ensure that even the tiniest particle does not escape into the air.

 The process begins with the chip design, which eventually results in a mask, the template or blueprint that contains the circuit patterns.
 A silicon wafer is then covered by an insulating layer of oxide, followed by a layer of photosensitive film called photo-resist.
-This photo-resist has regions that break down under UV light and other regions that do not.
-A UV light is then shone through the mask (a process called photolithography).
+This photo-resist has regions that break down under UV light and other regions that do not A UV light is then shone through the mask (a process called photo-lithography).
 Bare oxide is left on portions where the photo-resist breaks down under the UV light.
 Chemical "etching" is then used to dissolve the revealed oxide layer and also to remove the remaining photo-resist not affected by the UV light.
 The "doping" process embeds certain impurities into the silicon that alters the electrical properties of the unprotected areas, basically creating the transistors.
 The chip is then covered with another layer of both the insulating oxide material and the photo-resist, and the entire process is repeated hundreds of times, each iteration creating a new layer of the chip.
 Different masks are used with a similar process to create the wires that connect the components on the chip.
 The circuit is finally encased in a protective plastic cover, tested, and shipped out.

 As components become smaller and smaller, the equipment used to make them must be of continually higher quality.
 This has resulted in a dramatic increase in the cost of manufacturing ICs over the years.
 In the early 1980s, the cost to build a semiconductor factory was roughly \$10 million.
 By the late 1980s, that cost had risen to approximately \$200 million, and by the late 1990s, an IC fabrication factory cost more or less around \$1 billion.
-In 2005, Intel spent approximately \$2 billion for a single fabrication facility and, in 2007, invested roughly \$7 billion to retool three plants in order to allow them to produce a smaller processor.
-In 2009, AMD begin building a \$4.2 billion chip manufacturing facility in upstate New York.
+In 2005, Intel spent approximately \$2 billion for a single fabrication facility and, in 2007, invested roughly \$7 billion to retool three plants so they could produce a smaller processor.

 The manufacturing facility is not the only high-dollar item when it comes to making ICs.
 The cost to design a chip and create the mask can run anywhere from \$1 million to \$3 million-more for smaller chips and less for larger ones.
-Considering the costs of both the chip design and the fabrication facility, it truly is amazing that we can walk into our local computer store and buy a new Intel i3 microprocessor chip for around \$100.
+Considering the costs of both the chip design and the fabrication facility, it truly is amazing that we can walk into our local computer store and buy a new Intel i7 microprocessor chip for around \$45.